 High School and Youth Transition Programming

-Successful transition plans empower students to become involved in affecting the policies that affect them, and to contribute as equals in the life of their communities.
+Successful transition plans empower students to determine their own contribution as equal participants in the life of their communities.
 Key to this empowerment is the ability to speak up for oneself; to define one’s own goals and to take action to achieve those goals; and to tell others about one’s needs and choices.
 VSA Vermont’s high school programs strive to support students’ self-expression, to encourage creativity and confidence, and to foster enduring, healthy relationships with peers, mentors, and the wider community.

 “All of the kids performing were so proud of themselves and full of self-confidence.
 My son has been able to carry his self-advocacy into his life and I know that the program has helped him tremendously.”

 A young man sits cross-legged on stage with a white backdrop.
 He holds a wireless microphone with one hand and gestures with the other.
 He has short dark hair, and is wearing glasses, a blue button-down over a t-shirt, and black jeans.

 VSA Vermont (VSA VT) presents performing arts and mixed media residencies at public and private high schools and for organizations serving people engaged in self-advocacy.
 VSA VT’s advocacy arts program employs dynamic learning creating performances derived from participants’ own experiences.
 Communication, civic engagement, preparation for employment, and participation in cultural venues, among other self-advocacy topics, are addressed through an arts-based process.

 Residency schedules can be adjusted to the needs of partnering organizations.
 For more information about bringing advocacy arts to your school or organization, contact us.
 For more information about the classroom program and its mentoring expansion, download the VSA VT High School Program overview (PDF).